basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 default for either.
 Instead, the Erlang VM will attempt to determine the number of configured processors as well as the number of available processors on its own.
-If the Erlang VM can make that determination, `schedulers.total` will default to the number of configured processors while `schedulers.online` will default to the number of processors available; tf the Erlang VM can't make that determination, both values will default to 1.
+If the Erlang VM can make that determination, `schedulers.total` will default to the total number of configured processors while `schedulers.online` will default to the number of processors available; if the Erlang VM can't make that determination, both values will default to 1.

 If either parameter is set to a negative integer, that value will be subtracted from the default number of processors that are configured or